tiagofcvale/SO_Project2/docs/USER_MANUAL.md

 If repository is online and public:

-- type on terminal: git clone https://github.com/tiagofcvale/SO_Project2
+- type on txerminal: git clone https://github.com/tiagofcvale/SO_Project2

 - type on terminal: cd SO_Project2